 TaskUs to Participate in the Morgan Stanley Technology, Media & Telecom Conference

-/EIN News/ -- NEW BRAUNFELS, Texas, March 03, 2023 (GLOBE NEWSWIRE) -- TaskUs, Inc. (Nasdaq: TASK), a leading provider of outsourced digital services and next-generation customer experience to the world’s most innovative companies, today announced that Bryce Maddock, Co-Founder and CEO will participate in the following investor event:
+NEW BRAUNFELS, Texas, March 03, 2023 (GLOBE NEWSWIRE) -- TaskUs, Inc. TASK, a leading provider of outsourced digital services and next-generation customer experience to the world's most innovative companies, today announced that Bryce Maddock, Co-Founder and CEO will participate in the following investor event:

 Morgan Stanley Technology, Media & Telecom Conference